 Why not try giving mindfulness exercises a go?
 Now, more than ever, it's important for us to take time for ourselves and be mindful of our thoughts and feelings.
 Regular mindfulness practice can help relieve stress, improve your sleep, and enable you to regulate your emotions.
-Take a look at our mindfulness exercises here.

 Look to the future

 It’s important to keep in mind that this will end and at some point, and in the future restrictions will lift.
 While we can’t put an exact date on when that will be, and ‘normal’ might not be what we were used to before the coronavirus outbreak, eventually we’ll find ourselves in a new normality.
 It’s important to not lose sight of that and to keep it in the forefront of our minds, especially when we’re feeling lonely.

 When we’re feeling alone or down, it’s easy to lose motivation or deprive ourselves of things that bring us joy, so we must work at pushing through our own personal barriers.
 We’re living through a pandemic, and we must not lose sight of how extraordinary this is.
 By keeping busy and staying connected, we can make the most of this time.

 By Kelly Feehan, Services Director at wellbeing charity CABA